ggranum/twisted-kindling/README.md

 gulp sync
 ```

-Which will open a browser to `http://localhost:8000/`, loading your index.html file.
+Then open a browser to `http://localhost:8000/`, to load your index.html file.
 Gulp-watch will monitor your html, css and js
 files for changes, refreshing your the browser and running jshint and karma when modifications are made.

-## Directory Layout
- See introduction.

 ## Testing

-There are two kinds of tests in the angularfire-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the twisted-kindling application: Unit tests and End to End tests.

 ### Running Unit Tests